sraphs/gdk/internal/website/content/howto/blob/_index.md

 If you set the "awssdk=v2" query parameter, it will instead create an AWS Config based on the AWS SDK V2; see [AWS V2 Config][] to learn more.

-If no "awssdk" query parameter is set, Go CDK will use a default (currently V1).
+If no "awssdk" query parameter is set, GDK will use a default (currently V1).

 Full details about acceptable URLs can be found under the API reference for [`s3blob.URLOpener`][].